Campus Improvement Plan

 Strategy 2: Teachers will complete their initial GT training (30 hours) or maintain their 6 hours yearly to meet the needs of their GT students.

-Strategy's Expected Result/Impact: They will provide GT students with instruction that challenges and increases their academic skills and more.
+Strategy's Expected Result/Impact: Teachers will provide GT students with instruction that challenges and increases their academic skills and more.

 Title I: